 Otherwise, there is little connection between reality and the version of Thanksgiving events still taught in most schools.

-That point was hammered home someday by award-winning filmmaker Patty Lowe, a member of the Bad River Band of Lake Superior.
+That point was hammered home Sunday by award-winning filmmaker Patty Lowe, a member of the Bad River Band of Lake Superior.

-Uh Low was the keynote speaker at the third annual interfaith Thanksgiving celebration held at Lakeview Lutheran Church on Madison, Wisconsin's North Side.
+Lowe was the keynote speaker at the third annual interfaith Thanksgiving celebration held at Lakeview Lutheran Church on Madison, Wisconsin's north side.

 Said Patty Lowe, it is the quintessential American holiday.

-It involves escaping dangers, surviving in a harsh environment, carving out a new life.
+It involves escaping danger, surviving in a harsh environment, carving out a new life.

 Unfortunately, she says the whole story is nothing but myth.